liujingxing/rxhttp/README.md

 // kotlin coroutine
 val students = RxHttp.postJson("/service/...")  //1、post {application/json; charset=utf-8}
-    .toList<Student>()                          //2、Use the toXxx method to determine the return value type, customizable .await()                                    //3、Get the return value, await is the suspend method
+    .toAwaitList<Student>()                          //2、Use the toXxx method to determine the return value type, customizable
+    .await()                                    //3、Get the return value, await is the suspend method
 ```